 The square opens up to reappear in enclosed form

-While the large square opens up and expands, Mondrian was working on other compositions where a large square again appears in a closed form clearly defined by four sides:
+While the large square opens up and expands, Mondrian works on other compositions where a large square again appears in a closed form clearly defined by four sides:

 Tableau I – Lozenge with Four Lines and Gray

-A square expands slightly beyond the perimeter of the canvas toward the right and the bottom:
+A square expands slightly beyond the perimeter of the canvas towards the right and the bottom:

 We use the term “square” in order to facilitate communication even though this is not really the shape if considered in strictly geometric terms.
 We shall, however, continue to describe it as such for the sake of convenience.